Living or co-parenting with a relentlessly difficult person aka a Hijackal®?

-- High conflict people usually want things their way.
+- usually want things their way.

 - And, they honestly are unaware of most of these things.

+So, could you expect a high conflict person to put the best interests of the children first?
 Only if all their own needs are met and mellow at the time.
 And, that’s neither often, nor predictable!

-You need the insights, skills, strategies, solutions and support to be able to successfully manage living and parenting with a high conflict person.
+Therefore, you need the insights, skills, strategies, solutions and support to be able to successfully manage living and parenting with a high conflict person.
 Having that will make it more understandable, help you create better boundaries, and allow you to know that you’re not crazy.

 Furthermore, you cannot do this by yourself and it is damaging to you and your children to continue in these patterns.